 Policy Effective Date: February 18, 2013

 Policies of Delta State University will be made available electronically at www.deltastate.edu/policies and in hard copy in the Human Resources Department.
-Policies of Delta State University will be reviewed on an annual basis by the appropriate members of the President’s Cabinet.
+Policies of Delta State University will be reviewed on a regularly basis by the appropriate members of the President’s Cabinet.
 Requests for changes to existing policies, addition of new policies, and deletion of current policies will be provided to the appropriate governing group (President’s Cabinet or Academic Council) at least thirty days prior to request for action in order to allow all members to review the requests.

 Policy Manager: The University office responsible for managing the university’s overall policy, providing guidance and coordination in the policy process, and communicating new policies to the University community in a timely manner.
 The Policy Manager coordinates the process for creating and revising policies; assists in the drafting of policies; catalogs the current policies; manages University policy web pages and links to other pages on the University's web site; and, maintains an archive of retired policies.

 Policy Owner: The specific person who is responsible for maintaining the accuracy and completeness of policy information.
 This person will be asked periodically to confirm that the current information is up to date.
 There may be co-owners of policies and procedures.

 Responsible Office: The University office, department or official that is the primary contact for questions concerning the implementation and administration of a particular University Policy.
 The Responsible Office also assures that a particular University Policy is reviewed consistent with the University Policy’s Scheduled Review.
 The Responsible Office is typically the office, department or official at the University that is most directly responsible for implementing and administering a particular University Policy.
 The Responsible Office may be designated by the Governing Group.

 Governing Group: The group that approves the proposed or edited policy for the institution (President’s Cabinet or Academic Council).